-Born at Baldur on 31 May 1911, son of Franklin A. Bateman and Emma Murray, brother of B. Scott Bateman, his family lived at Baldur, Fort William [Ontario], Duluth [Minnesota], and Portage la Prairie before moving to Brandon.
-In 1931, he graduated from the Brandon Normal School then taught for a time at Round Lake School No. 1664 and at Erickson School.
+Born at Baldur on 31 May 1911, son of Franklin Arthur Bateman (1878-1960) and Emma Mary Murray (1873-1960), brother of Bernice Scott Bateman, his family lived at Baldur, Fort William [Ontario], Duluth [Minnesota], and Portage la Prairie before moving to Brandon.
+In 1931, he graduated from the Brandon Normal School then taught for a time at Round Lake School and Erickson School.
 He returned to Brandon in 1936.

 On 1 August 1938, he married Ellen Victoria Krantz (c1914-2004), with whom he had three children, Katherine, Murray, and Bruce.
 In retirement, he prepared a pictorial presentation of the “history of the pioneers in Manitoba” that he presented to elementary and high school classes, and community organizations.
 Concerned about “the absence of moral values in so many of today’s youth”, he published a list of 600 “maxims” that he lobbied to have placed in elementary schools throughout the province.
 He was an active member of the Brandon United Church, Brandon Masons, and Brandon Lions Club.